-In Maine, lease agreements can be either written or oral.
+In Maine, rental agreements can be either written or oral.
 According to Maine law (MRS Tit.
 14 Ch.
-709), a lease agreement grants tenants certain rights, such as the right to habitable premises and the right to take some forms of alternative action.
+709), a rental agreement gives tenants rights, including the right to a safe and habitable dwelling unit and the right to take some forms of alternative action.

-Landlords also have rights, such as the right to be reimbursed for damages to property that exceed normal wear and tear and to collect rent in a timely manner.
+Landlords also have rights, including the right to be reimbursed for damages to property that exceed normal wear and tear and to collect rent in a timely manner.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Maine

 Maine landlords are required to provide a habitable living space and must make requested repairs in a timely manner (14 days).
 If they do not, then the tenant may take up to two forms of alternative action.
 They can make the repairs themselves and deduct up to $500 or half a month’s rent, or withhold rent.

 Here is a list of amenities that landlords are or are not responsible for providing.